Visit the Abbey of the Arts online retreat platform to access your programs:

 Read More

-We continue our theme this month of “Arise and bloom” through the practice of dance (please visit our Community Lectio Divina practice, Invitation to Photography, and Invitation to Poetry which all explored this theme for April).
+We continue our theme this month of “Sacred Ordinary” through the practice of dance (please visit our Community Visio Divina practice with our newest dancing monk icon of St Francis, Invitation to Photography, and Invitation to Poetry which all explored this theme for May).
 I invite you into a movement practice.
 Allow yourself just 5-10 minutes this day to pause and listen and savor what arises.
 Begin with a full minute of slow and deep breathing.
 Let your breath bring your awareness down into your body.
 When thoughts come up, just let them go and return to your breath.
-Hold the image of arising and blooming, planting a seed
+Hold the

 Read More